ayangtj/Air-Quality-Monitor/README.md

 ## Usage

 - Download the app folder at https://github.com/ayangtj/Air-Quality-Monitor by clicking on [Code] > [Download ZIP]
-- main.py: Lunch the terminal on MacOS, user command <code> cd app-route-folder-path</code>to navigate to the app root folder.
+- main.py: Launch the terminal on MacOS, user command <code> cd app-route-folder-path</code>to navigate to the app root folder.
 Use <code>python3 main.py</code>to run the app in terminal.
-- To terminate server, use 'Contril+C' in terminal.
+- To terminate server, use 'Control + C' in terminal.

 ## Code Examples